ropensci-archive/bomrang/README.md

 -   `raw` Logical.
 Do not convert the columns data.table to the appropriate classes.
 (FALSE by default.)

 -   `emit_latlon_msg` Logical.
 If `TRUE` (the default), and `latlon` is selected, a message is emitted before the table is returned indicating which station was actually used (i.e. which station was found to be nearest to the given coordinate).

+#### Results

+The function, `get_current_weather()` will return a tidy data frame of the current and past 72 hours observations for the requested station.
+The fields returned will vary between stations dependent upon the data that they provide.
+See the [BOM website](http://www.bom.gov.au/catalogue/observations/about-weather-observations.shtml) for more information.

+#### Example

+Following is an example fetching the current weather for Melbourne.

 ``` r
 library("bomrang")